 Lucille didn’t bother collecting her blue uniform when she was promoted to Zephyr-Alpha-Blue.
 In fact, she never collected her purple uniform when she commanded Z-Purple.
 She only wore red.
 She looked good in red.
 Charlie looked good in yellow.
 Daisuke looked good in green.

 Charlie sat at the table behind her.
 Daisuke rolled beside him in his wheelchair.
-“Commander, you requested us?”
+“You requested us, Commander?”

 “Destroyed?”
 Charlie squinted, which shifted his eye-patch.
 “The whole thing?
 The cosmic horror that ate the universe?”